Time Has Come Today: Background

-"Time Has Come Today" was performed by The Chambers Brothers with Joe Chambers on lead vocal.
+"Time Has Come Today" was performed by the Chambers Brothers with Joe Chambers on lead vocal.

-The song has been described as psychedelic rock, psychedelic soul and acid rock, and features a fuzz guitar twinned with a clean one.
-Various other effects were employed in its recording and production, including the alternate striking of two cow bells producing a "tick-tock" sound, warped throughout most of the song by reverb, echo and changes in tempo.
+The song has been described as psychedelic rock, psychedelic soul, and acid rock, and features a fuzz guitar twinned with a clean one.
+Various other effects were employed in its recording and production, including the alternate striking of two cow bells producing a "tick-tock" sound, warped throughout most of the song by reverb, echo, and changes in tempo.
 The long version quotes several bars from "The Little Drummer Boy" at 5:40.

 Writer Chuck Eddy includes the song in a list of examples of "pre-dub dub-metal", and comments on its "feedback-drenched" sound.
 Eddy names it "probably the most outlandish ball of rock-mucus ever expectorated: voluminous Blue Cheer boomthud quoting 'Little Drummer Boy', cuckoo clocks, tick-tocks, 'shroom-groomed cackles, echodrum hypnotics that beat everybody 'cept maybe Dr. John to the dub/acid-house game, plus some of the most despairing anxiety-of-displacement in the American songwrite archives, all about homeless and loveless gape-generation subway-strife."

 The publisher for the song, future original compositions was Chambro Music which was handled by E. E. Prager of 185 East 85th Street, New York.

 Earlier version

-The original version of the song, hastily recorded in late 1966, was rejected by Columbia.
-Instead, the more orthodox single "All Strung Out Over You" b/w "Falling In Love" (Columbia 4-43957) was released on December 19, 1966, and became a regional hit.
+The original version of the song, recorded in the summer of 1966 against the wishes of Columbia president Clive Davis, who wanted a white act to record it, was released that September but failed to chart.
+As a result, the more orthodox single "All Strung Out Over You" b/w "Falling In Love" (Columbia 4-43957) was rushed out soon after, on December 19, 1966, and became a regional hit.
 The success of "All Strung Out Over You" gave them the opportunity to re-record "The Time Has Come Today" in 1967.